raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

 **Test:** Run your code again.
-When your animation has finished running the LED matrix will clear to your chosen colour.
+When your project has finished running the LED matrix will clear to your chosen colour.
 You can change then test the colour as many times as you want.

 --- /task ---